faenrandir/a_careful_examination/documents/science/the_missouri_problem.md

 specifically) as the location of the Garden of Eden, but Orson Pratt was not committed to a particular location.

+### In Jackson County, Missouri

+Brigham Young's history records him saying:[^brigham_young_to_orson_hyde]

+> You have been both to Jerusalem and Zion, and seen both.
+I have not seen either, for I have never been in Jackson County.
+Now it is a pleasant thing to think of and to know where the Garden of Eden was.
+Did you ever think of it?
+I do not think many do, for in Jackson County was the Garden of Eden.
+Joseph has declared this, and I am as much bound to believe that as to believe that Joseph was a prophet of God.

 ### In Independence, Missouri

 In [an 1863 discourse](https://jod.mrm.org/10/233), Heber C. Kimball identified Independence, Missouri, in Jackson County, as the location of the Garden of Eden proper: